Environmental issues in Egypt: Additional Egyptian projects

-Along with the projects made between Sudan and Egypt; Egypt has considered storage projects in equatorial lakes: Lake Victoria, Lake Kyoga, Lake Albert.
+Along with the projects made between Sudan and Egypt, Egypt has considered storage projects in equatorial lakes: Lake Victoria, Lake Kyoga, and Lake Albert.
 Egypt is in participation with Ethiopia and Uganda in some projects and establishing power generation stations.
 Egypt financed several contributions made to water conservation: the assessment of available water resources, climate change, drought, Basin's water quality, and water planning.
-Egypt has constructed over the course of its history several other projects, namely: Mahmoudiyah canal, Suez Canal, Aswan Dam, Toshka (otherwise known as the New Valley Project).
+Egypt has constructed over the course of its history several other projects, such as Mahmoudiyah canal, Suez Canal, Aswan Dam, and Toshka (otherwise known as the New Valley Project).
 The Aswan Dam was constructed as Egypt's main source of yielding electric power.

 The New Valley Project was designed as a second Nile Valley located in the south of Egypt's Western Desert.
-The East Owainat Project is another development project in the southern valley of Egypt which is irrigated by a nearby groundwater reservoir.
+The East Owainat Project is another development project in the southern valley of Egypt, which is irrigated by a nearby groundwater reservoir.
 The purpose of the East Owainat Project is to export organic crops for the trade of which these are: medicinal herbs, fruits, and various grains.
 The As-Salam Canal project is another development project that has a great impact on surrounding cultivated area with that of the Nile water and agricultural drainage water.
-The project Al-Ein Es-Sokhna New Port is located near the Suez Gulf and is a 4 km canal that connects the passage route of the Suez Canal to the Al-Ein Es-Sokhna New Port that has 4 basins that accommodate ships.
+The project Al-Ein Es-Sokhna New Port is located near the Suez Gulf and is a 4 km canal that connects the passage route of the Suez Canal to the Al-Ein Es-Sokhna New Port that has four basins to accommodate ships.
 These projects have contributed to water engineering, conservation, and distribution in Egypt and surrounding areas.